Salamanca, Guanajuato: A Cultural Haven Waiting to Be Discovered

 1. Visit the Temple and ex-convent of San Agustín

-One of your first stops here is the iconic temple and former convent of San Agustin, the city’s architectural jewel, which was completed in the late 17th century.
+One of your first stops here is the iconic temple and former convent of San Agustin, the city’s architectural jewel, completed in the late 17th century.

 It has a few fantastic attractions, like eleven lovely plated rococo altarpieces, in addition to its ivory-adorned lectern and remarkable organ.